 At Middleton, we also believe that:

-We aim to teach our curriculum in an engaging, interesting and inspirational way primarily through a skills based, thematic approach.
-In particular, we are using the Chris Quigley Skills Based curriculum as the basis for our cross-curricular themes.
-These themes cover most subjects; excluding English, Mathematics, PSHE and Religious Education, which have their own schemes.
+We aim to teach our broad and balanced curriculum in an engaging, interesting and inspirational way primarily through a skills based, topic approach.
+In particular, we are using the Chris Quigley Skills Based curriculum as the basis for our cross-curricular topics.
+These topics cover most subjects, excluding English, Mathematics, PSHE and Religious Education, which have their own schemes.
 Where possible, however, links are made to embed the learning in these subjects.
 Our pupils lie at the heart of this thematic learning and play a large part in planning what they would like to learn as well.
 This approach provides a rich diversity of exciting themes that appeal to our children while still covering all the separate elements required by our National Curriculum.

 We are passionate about providing children with opportunities to apply their knowledge and understanding of the curriculum and we offer a range of trips and visits to compliment their learning in school.
 Our comprehensive Visits Plan offers children opportunities to develop and explore the local area as well as visiting places of interest further afield.
 We provide a number of residential visits each year, which are exciting, varied and an fantastic opportunity for relationship building.